stevedepp/bqml/README.md

 #

 > Hello thank you for watching my video.
 Objective for this weeks project is to employ BQ ML to serve up an ML model and deploy that to Google App Engine.
-Via command line I was able to coerce BQ ML to create and serve a model locally and present model evaluation in a shell script but i wasn’t able to serve the evaluation not locally in a web browser.
+Via command line, I was able to coerce BQ ML to create and serve a model locally and present model evaluation in a shell script, but i wasn’t able to serve the evaluation not locally in a web browser.
 I learned a lot of BQ and gcloud command line during this experience and found ways ...

 Demo Video 5
 BQ ML served via Google App Engine.